The ultimate guide to staying in

 Tip 4: Create the space you need at home to get the best out of every day

 What gets you going in the morning?
 Coffee?
 Walking the dog?
 Happy tunes?
 Whatever it is, do it.

 - We recommend taking some time out in the morning while curled up on an armchair (upholstered with FibreGuard fabric, obviously) with a meditation app or podcast.

 - Opt for natural, organic colours and textures like wood and wool-feel fabrics (remember what we said about texture earlier)

 - Throw open the windows and curtains to let the natural light and air in

-You have our permission to use this blog post as a reference the next time you’re feeling frazzled or a bit overwhelmed by everything going on in your life.
+You have our permission to use this blog post as a reference the next time you’re feeling frazzled or a bit overwhelmed.

 Never be afraid to take a step back and say no to those invites, notifications, emails and reminders, no matter how pressing they might feel.

 Follow us on Instagram for all the décor inspiration and ideas you need to enjoy missing out.